tcwu2005/android-x86-platform-system-core/init/readme.txt

 restart <service>
    Like stop, but doesn't disable the service.

+readprops <path>
+   Read and set system properties based on the contents of a text file at <path>

 restorecon <path> [ <path> ]*
    Restore the file named by <path> to the security context specified in the file_contexts configuration.